- NJC Home

 - Dividing the Waters

-Dividing the Waters: A resource for judicial officers presiding over complex water litigation
+Dividing the Waters: A resource for judges resolving water conflicts

 The Dividing the Waters Program connects judges, special masters and referees who preside over complex water litigation to the information and training resources they need to resolve some of the most difficult disputes about how to allocate and share this most precious and communal resource.